Biren Technology: Funding

 After US sanctions in October 2022, the company secured a 280 million USD pledge from Guangzhou government-backed investors.
 In September 2024, the company hired an investment bank to begin its IPO tutoring process.
 The company also received funding from a private equity firm under the Shanghai State-owned Capital Investment (SSCI) in March 2025.
 As of June 2025, the company managed to raise 1.5 billion yuan in funding due to state-linked investors.

 US sanctions

 As a result of US sanctions effective in October 2022 regarding exportation of advanced computing devices and manufacturing materials, Biren's contracted semiconductor manufacturer Taiwan Semiconductor Manufacturing Company (TSMC) halted all manufacturing of the company's products.
-In an apparent effort to get around a stipulation of the US sanctions, Biren reportedly modified their BR100 GPU to be able to process less data, so that it would not qualify for restriction for its manufacturer, TSMC.
+In an apparent effort to get around a stipulation of the US sanctions, Biren reportedly modified its BR100 GPU to be able to process less data, so that it would not qualify for restriction for its manufacturer, TSMC.

 In October 2023, the United States Department of Commerce added Biren Technology to the Bureau of Industry and Security's Entity List.